trivialTZ/FASTDB/docs/developers.rst

 to see if there's an obvious error message you know how to fix.
 Failing that, you can run::

-  ARCH=<architecture> docker compose up -d shell-nocreatedb
+  docker compose up -d shell-nocreatedb

 That will bring up a shell server you can connect to and work with that will have the Postgres and Mongo servers running, but which will (probably) not have the tables created on the Postgres server.
 (It's also possible other steps will fail, in which more work may potentially be required.)